papinet/papiNet-API/3.0.0/paper-board-pulp-warehouse-logistics.md

   --data 'grant_type=client_credentials'
 ```

-If all goes well, the _logistic supplier_ will receive a response like this:
+If all goes well, the _logistics supplier_ will receive a response like this:

 ```json
 {